clydebarrow/esphome-docs-hugo/content/components/display/max7219digit.md

 ## Rendering Lambda

-The MAX7219 digit is based on the fully fledged [Display Rendering Engine](components/display/_index#display-engine), as it has a concept of individual pixels 8 X 8 per max7219 chip.
+The MAX7219 digit is based on the fully fledged [display-engine](#display-engine), as it has a concept of individual pixels 8 X 8 per max7219 chip.
 In the lambda you're passed a variable called `it` as with all other displays.
 Some "Special" commands have been added to the basic display set.